Updated March 3, 2023

 |Application||Simplify application development with an Object-Oriented approach||More suited for an application like real-time collaborative drawing/edit like Google Docs|

 Finally, it depends on what applications one wants to build.
 Anything done with Node JS can be achieved efficiently with Java libraries and frameworks.
 Super-fast applications can be built with concurrency in Java, whereas event-driven I/O bound applications can be written efficiently with Node JS framework.
 At the end of the day, it depends on requirement and developer abilities to understand the technology.

-This has been a useful guide to Differences Between Java and Node JS here we have discussed Java vs Node JS head to head comparison, key difference along with infographics and comparison table.
+This has been a useful guide to Differences Between Java vs Node JS.
+Here we have discussed Java vs Node JS head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following article to learn more –